jwrr/lued/README.md

 Description
 -----------
 Lued is a text editor.
 It runs in a terminal window such as konsole, gnome-terminal or PuTTY.
-I use it for all my coding and make tweaks as I go, but there's still work to be done.
+I use it for most of my coding and make tweaks as I go, but there's still work to be done.

 Table of Contents
 -----------------